 2. Audio Context Fingerprinting

 Similar to Canvas tracking, sites will silently instruct your audio chip to synthesize an incredibly complex, microscopic audio wave (entirely at zero volume so you hear absolutely nothing).
-Based on the precise micro-architecture of your computer's specific audio hardware, the resulting mathematical waveform will have microscopic, completely unique data fluctuations.
-They hash the audio wave, and boom—another highly precise data point added to your permanent profile.
+Based on the micro-architecture of your specific audio chip, the output wave has tiny unique variations.
+They hash it, and now they have another precise data point for your profile.
+Stack ten of these together and you're identified.

 3. Font Enumeration